Pro is free for all users until May 2026 ./get-pro

 When no users exist in the database, File Hunter shows a setup screen where you create the first user account.
 After logging in you’ll see the main interface with an empty catalog.

-To get started, click the + button in the toolbar (or press N) to add your first location.
-Point it at any folder — a USB drive mount, a local directory, a network share — and start a scan.
+To get started, click + Add Location in the toolbar (or press N) to add your first location.
+Point it at any folder · a USB drive mount, a local directory, a network share · and start a scan.

 Demo mode

 Run with --demo to create a testdata/ directory with sample files and locations.
 This is useful for exploring the UI before pointing it at real storage.
-Delete testdata/ and file_hunter.db to reset.
+Delete testdata/ and the database files (file_hunter.db, hashes.db, stats.db) to reset.

 Running as a systemd service